apurvapalwe/Prescripto/README.md

-# 💊 MediConnect – Full Stack Medical Appointment Platform
+# 💊 Priscripto – Full Stack Medical Appointment Platform

-MediConnect is a full-stack MERN application built to streamline the process of booking doctor appointments.
+Priscripto is a full-stack MERN application built to streamline the process of booking doctor appointments.
 It features separate portals for users and administrators, real-time slot management, authentication, and a clean responsive UI.

 ---